SirPepe/ornament/Readme.md

 **Note for TypeScript:** Debouncing a method or class field function makes it impossible for the method/function to return anything but `undefined`.
-TypeScript does currently not allow decorators to modify its targets type, so `@debounce()` can't do that.
+TypeScript does currently not allow decorators to modify its target's type, so `@debounce()` can't do that.
 If you apply `@debounce()` to a method `(x: number) => number`, TypeScript will keep using this signature, even though the decorated method will no longer be able to return anything but `undefined`.